-He could have scored more runs if the Great War not intervened.
+He could have scored more runs if the Great War had not intervened.
 Hobbs scored consistently throughout his long career that ends once he crosses the fifties.
-His half of the centuries came after 40.
+His half of the century came after 40.

-Jack Hobbs grew up in poverty, wanted to have a career in cricket.
+Jack Hobbs grew up in poverty and wanted to have a career in cricket.
 He was the eldest of 12 children, six boys, and six girls.
-During the school days, he used to play his own version of cricket, a tennis ball, a cricket stump for a bat and a tennis post for a wicket on a gravel pitch.
+During his school days, he used to play his own version of cricket, a tennis ball, a cricket stump for a bat, and a tennis post for a wicket on a gravel pitch.

-In 1928-29, he registered his name in record books, the oldest man to score a Test hundred.
+In 1928-29, he registered his name in record books, as the oldest man to score a Test hundred.
 In 1953, he became the first professional cricketer to be knighted.
 Jack Hobbs was a charming man who had the most prolific opening pair with Yorkshire’s Herbert Sutcliffe.
-An occasional right-arm medium pace bowler and right-handed batsman also excelled as a fielder, predominantly in the position of the cover point.
+An occasional right-arm medium-pace bowler and right-handed batsman who also excelled as a fielder, predominantly in the position of the cover point.

-Jack Hobbs often watched Ranjitsinhji practiced with wrist-play.
+Jack Hobbs often watched Ranjitsinhji practice with wrist play.
 But his all-time favorite player was Tom Hayward.
 From this point of view, Jack Hobbs was, without argument, the most accomplished batsman after WG Grace.
 He was an ordinary batsman in his early career, but abruptly improvement in 1901 got the attention of Surrey.
-Tom Hayward support Hobbs, to introduce with Surrey in 1903.
+Tom Hayward support Hobbs, to introduce Surrey in 1903.

 He scored hundreds effortlessly, scoring 85 hundred after the world war.
-From 43rd to his 46th birthday, he amassed more than 11,000 runs averaging nearly sixties.
-In 1925, the wonderful year, when he beat WG Grace World record of 126 hundred.
+From their 43rd to his 46th birthday, he amassed more than 11,000 runs averaging nearly sixties.
+In 1925, a wonderful year, when he beat WG Grace’s World record of 126 hundred.

-His success mostly based on the ability to play different shots, magnificent placement of the ball, and adapted his technique.
+His success was mostly based on his ability to play different shots, magnificent placement of the ball, and adapted technique.
 As an opening batsman, he established many effective partnerships with Andy Sandham, Tom Hayward, Wilfred Rhodes, and Herbert Sutcliffe.
-After

-In the 1903 English seasons, he performed satisfactory scored 480 runs at 34.29 and taking 19 wickets.
-In 1905 season, Hobbs promoted to open the innings with Tom Hayward’s.
-He scored 18 in the first inning and later he took the charge and made rapid 88 before rain ensured to draw the match.
-His talent was impressed everyone in Surrey before he smashed 155 runs in three hours against Essex.
+After In the 1903 English seasons, he performed satisfactorily scoring 480 runs at 34.29 and taking 19 wickets.
+In the 1905 season, Hobbs was promoted to open the innings with Tom Hayward.
+He scored 18 in the first inning and later he took the charge and made a rapid 88 before rain ensured to draw in the match.
+His talent impressed everyone in Surrey before he smashed 155 runs in three hours against Essex.

 He also played an excellent inning of 94 against the Australian Cricket Team.
 In this season, he managed to score 1,317 runs at 25.82 with two hundred and four fifties.
-In 1906 season, Hobbs displayed much better consistency scoring 1,913 runs at 40.70 with four hundred.
-He made an excellent pair with Hayward’s and shared 40 hundred plus partnership till 1914.
+In the 1906 season, Hobbs displayed much better consistency scoring 1,913 runs at 40.70 with four hundred.
+He made an excellent pair with Hayward and shared 40 hundred-plus partnerships till 1914.

 Jack Hobbs made his Test debut on 1 January 1908 at MCG.
 While opening the inning for England, he scored 83 runs in 182 minutes and 28 in the second inning.
 In the 4th Test match, he made 57 runs on a pitch badly affected by rain with some attacking batting to hit 10 fours.
 Hobbs concluded his series with an innings of 72 in the last game.

 In the 1909 season, he started with a bang, including a brilliant double century and two centuries in another match.
-Such form placed him in England squad to play Aussies in that year.
-Unfortunately, he dismissed for knot for the very ball he received in First Test at Edgbaston.
-But he made match-winning 62 not out in a low scoring chase of 105.
+Such form placed him in England squad to play the Aussies that year.
+Unfortunately, he was dismissed for knot for the very ball he received in First Test at Edgbaston.
+But he made a match-winning 62 not out in a low-scoring chase of 105.
 In the next two matches, he was unsuccessful with the highest score of 30 in four innings.
-Then he had a finger injury that missed the remainder of Test series.
-Thus, he was just managed to score 132 runs at 26.40 in this series.
+Then he had a finger injury that missed the remainder of the Test series.
+Thus, he just managed to score 132 runs at 26.40 in this series.

 On the challenging tour of South Africa where matting pitches were unfamiliar to England players.
 This time Hobbs’s opening partner was Wilfred Rhodes.
 Both added 159 runs in the first test and 35 in the second inning.
 However, Hobbs scored 89 in the first inning.
 In the second Test match, Hobbs scored 53 and 70 with two substantial opening partnerships with Rhodes.

-He produced a brilliant 187 and bagging his only Test wicket of Reggie Schwarz.
+He produced a brilliant 187 and bagged his only Test wicket of Reggie Schwarz.
 On this tour, Hobbs scored 539 runs with an excellent average of 67.37.
-Critics admired the Hobbs batting and describe him as the best batsman in the world.
+Critics admired Hobbs’s batting and describe him as the best batsman in the world.
 His approach of taking quick singles by pushing the ball just past nearby fielders raised the art of running to a new level.

 In 1910, he was a bit behind his caliber managing 1,982 runs at an average of 33.03.
-However, in the subsequent season, Hobbs scoring 2,376 runs at 41.78 in a hot and dry summer.
-Also bowling more frequently and took 28 wickets.
-In the 1911-12 seasons against Australia, he scored 63 in the First Test.
+However, in the subsequent season, Hobbs scored 2,376 runs at 41.78 in a hot and dry summer.
+Also bowled more frequently and took 28 wickets.
+In the 1911-12 season against Australia, he scored 63 in the First Test.

-Hobbs scored the first century against Australia 126 not out eventually chased the target of 219 to win.
-In the third Test match, Hobbs scored 187; put England in a strong position to win the Test match by seven wickets.
+Jack Hobbs scored the first century against Australia at 126 not out eventually chasing the target of 219 to win.
+In the third Test match, Hobbs scored 187; putting England in a strong position to win the Test match by seven wickets.
 In the third Test match, Hobbs scored a century in 133 minutes with some aggressive batting finally dismissed for 178.
 Due to this England down Australia an inning and regain the Ashes.
 So, he has a successful series of scoring 662 runs at an average of 82.75.

-South Africa was defeated five times in six matches; eventually, England and Australia played a two draw match.
+South Africa was defeated five times in six matches; eventually, England and Australia played a two-draw match.
 Thus the final match was designated as the deciding match where he scored 66 runs which were made in a tense situation ultimately England won the match by 244 runs.
 He was the top scorer in this series.
 In the 1913 season, he scored in a controlled style, scoring 2,605 runs at 50.09.
 In a game against Worcestershire, he made twice 100 runs before lunch on the first day.
-He and Hayward put a massive 313 runs opening partnership in just 190 minutes.
+He and Hayward put in a massive 313 runs-opening partnership in just 190 minutes.

 When in 1913-14, he went to South Africa, where he was part of thumping wins of 4-0.
 In this Test series, he scored 443 runs at an average of 63.28 without a century.
 Jack Hobbs scored a brilliant double century of 226 runs in 1914.
 The First World War overshadowed cricketing ties.
 Despite World War, he scored 2,697 runs at 58.63.

 Hobbs toured Australia during the 1920–21 seasons, wherein the first Test; he was top-scored in both innings with 49 and 59.
-In the second Test match, Hobbs scored brilliant 122 on a difficult pitch affected by rain.
-In the third Test match, he also scored a century 123 as England failed to score 489 to win the game.
-So, after that, his form was dipped and could not pass 50 again in the series.
-He scored 505 runs at 50.50 could not replicate their former successes.
+In the second Test match, Hobbs scored a brilliant 122 on a difficult pitch affected by rain.
+In the third Test match, he also scored a century of 123 as England failed to score 489 to win the game.
+So, after that, his form dipped,, and could not pass 50 again in the series.
+He scored 505 runs at 50.50 and could not replicate their former successes.

 In the 1921 season, Hobbs played just five first-class matches.
-He missed the first two Tests against Australia due to thigh muscle injury.
-In the third Test match at Leeds, he was diagnosed with acute appendicitis and operated the same day.
-Hobbs return back in 1922 season, scoring 2,552 runs with 10 first-class centuries at an average of 62.24.
+He missed the first two Tests against Australia due to a thigh muscle injury.
+In the third Test match at Leeds, he was diagnosed with acute appendicitis and operated on the same day.
+Hobbs returns back in the 1922 season, scoring 2,552 runs with 10 first-class centuries at an average of 62.24.
 He let down the offer of touring South Africa in that season.

-His graceful stork playing shots was missing in this season as he scored slowly and in less spectacular and batted in a safer and secure style.
-In the 1924-45 seasons, he and Sutcliffe scored seven centuries opening partnerships against Australia.
+His graceful stork-playing shots were missing this season as he scored slowly and in less spectacular and batted in a safer and more secure style.
+In the 1924-45 seasons, he and Sutcliffe scored seven centuries-opening partnerships against Australia.
 In the third Test, Hobbs did not open the batting but scored 119.

-In the fifth Test, Hobbs decides to goodbye Test cricket but shortly making the decision he scored and passing all-time W.G.
-Grace record career 54,896 runs.
+In the fifth Test, Hobbs decides to goodbye to Test cricket but shortly after making the decision he scored and passed the all-time W.G.
+Grace record career of 54,896 runs.
 In his final Test series, he scored 301 runs at 33.44.
-Overall he played 61 Tests, scored 5,410 runs at an average of 56.94.
+Overall he played 61 Tests and scored 5,410 runs at an average of 56.94.

 In February 1935, he announced his retirement after scoring world record 61,760 runs at an average of 50.70.
-The master batsman scored on all types of pitches, hard and dry, sticky pitches against pace, spin, swing bowling.
-Many English legends rated Jack Hobbs better then Donald Bradman regarded the greatest batsman in the history of cricket.
-He was consistent run-getter of all time but never as dominant as Bradman.
-After the retirement of cricket, he worked as journalism.
+The master batsman scored on all types of pitches, hard and dry, sticky pitches against pace, spin, and swing bowling.
+Many English legends rated Jack Hobbs better than Donald Bradman and are regarded them as the greatest batsman in the history of cricket.
+He was a consistent run-getter of all time but never as dominant as Bradman.
+After their retirement from cricket, he worked as a journalist.
 He died at the age of 81 in 1963.